arun-gupta/llm-lab/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/arun-gupta/llm-prompt-lab)

-A full-stack web application that allows you to test and compare LLMs across multiple providers side by side, with **Postman integration and analytics**.
+A full-stack web application that allows you to test and compare LLMs across multiple providers side by side, with **Postman integration, MCP server integration, and analytics**.
 Perfect for LLM experimentation, performance analysis, and AI development.

 ## 🚀 Quick Start